etherealgemini/OCE_iGEM_Modeling/README.md

 This repo is only for recording and for fun.

+**You may want to check the Logbook.
+I will record some inpiration, funny (or silly) troubleshooting process, updated much more often than here.**
 ## Where we are right now

 Now, we have finished some parts and are working on several things.
 Check out the TODO list!